 identify laryngitis by doing a physical exam that will probably include feeling

-your neck for sensitive areas or lumps and looking at your nose, mouth, and
+your neck for sensitive areas or lumps and checking your nose, mouth, and

-your vocal cords look and the sound of your voice will help your doctor find
+your vocal cords look and the sound of your voice will help the specialist find

 out if your laryngitis will go away on its own or if you need treatment.